Choosing the 1920’s dress for your figure

-When planning or selecting clothes, the body should be thought of as a unit.
+When planning a 1920’s fashion wardrobe or selecting a 1920’s dress , the body should be thought of as a unit.

 Garments should be chosen, not as an isolated hat, blouse or skirt, but as part of a whole scheme.